 Specific legacy (i.e. a gift of a specific property) A specific legacy which adeems fails.
 A specific legacy carries all income, profit and accretions on it.
 General legacies abate before specific legacies.
 Expenses in respect of preservation of the subject-matter can be charged against the legacy.
-General legacy (i.e. a gift of specified property from the general assets of the estate; e.g. a gift of shares, which the estate may have to purchase) General legacies abate before specific legacies.
-General legacies don't adeem.
+General legacy (i.e. a gift of specified property from the general assets of the estate; e.g. a gift of shares, which the estate may have to General legacies abate before specific legacies. purchase) General legacies don't adeem.
 Demonstrative legacy (i.e. a general gift but primarily from a specific fund held by the estate, e.g. from an investment certificate) A demonstrative legacy may adeem but only in respect of that fund upon which it is to be drawn.
+A demonstrative legacy is treated as a specific legacy and will abate after general legacies.